IT-WIBRC/dev-tools/packages/devkit/README.md

 ### Global Options

-In addition to the options for each command, you can use a global flag that affects the entire CLI's output.
+In addition to the options for each command, you can use global flags that affect the entire CLI's output.

-- **`--verbose`**: The verbose flag (`-v`) provides more detailed output during execution.
-It's particularly useful for debugging or when you want to see exactly what the CLI is doing behind the scenes, such as confirming initialization and configuration loading.
+- **`-v, --verbose`**: Provides more detailed output during execution.
+It's particularly useful for debugging or when you want to see exactly what the CLI is doing behind the scenes.
+- **`-V, --version`**: Output the version number.

 ---